 The Benchmark Approach

-The Benchmark Approach is a unique way of teaching children with dyslexia, executive functioning issues (ADHD/ADD, auditory and visual processing differences), and other language-based learning differences.
+The Benchmark Approach is a unique way of teaching children with dyslexia, executive function skills challenges, ADHD/ADD, auditory and visual processing differences, and other language-based learning differences.

 Developed and refined over decades of research and hands-on experience, the Benchmark Approach teaches children how to be critical, analytical thinkers with excellent emotional, social, and decision-making skills.

 When you speak to a Benchmark student, they will tell you that they are well-versed in the art of educational reflection.
-Reflection—on planning, on process, successes and challenges, and on knowing one’s self as a learner—is part of our daily practice.
-Reflection builds growth.
+Reflection—on planning, on process, successes and challenges, and on one’s self as a learner—is part of our daily practice.

 In every subject area, we reflect: Why are we learning this?
 What’s the big idea?
 Our questions are open-ended, and we construct knowledge.